 Every tour day, you'll want to be ready to go with the following:

 comfortable walking shoes with good treads, a backpack, water, snacks just-in-case, sunhat, sunscreen, and sunglasses.
 Tissues and hand sanitizer can always be useful for under-stocked bathrooms.
 There's so much to learn in Israel!
 Some like to carry a journal or notepad.
 You'll want to make sure your phone is fully charged to take pictures of all the amazing sites.
 An extra battery pack to charge devices can help ensure you won't miss out on any moments you would like to capture.
 If you will be visiting holy sites, you will want modest clothes that cover shoulders and knees or a scarf put on over whatever you are wearing.

-*Guiding fees do not include entrance fees, transportation or meals, if any.
+Fees for tours booked as of August 15, 2022.
+Guiding fees do not include entrance fees, transportation or meals, if any.
 All fees are detailed in advance.
-There may be additional fees for groups larger than 10 adults or one family.
-Fee per additional with children under age 13 is 150 shekels per tour.
-Guiding fees are quoted in shekels (NIS).
-There is an additional fee of 100 shekels per tour for tours during high season (Such as Jewish Holiday Weeks and August).
+Fees are for one nuclear family during regular seasons.
+There are additional fees for groups larger than 10 adults, more than one nuclear family, tours on Fridays or during peak season (such as holiday times, summer and "yeshiva week" in January).
+Guiding fees are quoted in shekels (NIS) and can be paid in cash or by credit card.
+A 25% non-refundable deposit is required to hold the date.
 Please see our FAQ page for all terms and conditions.
-Tours include games, prizes and surprises for kids of all ages as well.
-Guiding fees include a 15 minute phone consultation, developing a customized itinerary and making any necessary reservations for the tour day, as well as guiding the tour.
+Tours include games, prizes and surprises for kids of all ages.
+Guiding fees include a 15 minute phone consultation, developing a customized itinerary and making any necessary reservations for the tour day, games and prizes for children as well as guiding the tour.